 The sensitivity analysis below has been determined based on the exposure to interest rates at the reporting date and the stipulated change taking place at the beginning of the financial year and held constant throughout the reporting period.
-A 68 basis points (2018: 75 bps) increase or decrease represents management's assessment of the possible change in interest rates.
+The Fund has relied on discussions with our independent advisers to ensure that the sensitivity analysis considers the effect of COVID-19 and the likely scenarios for the foreseeable future.
+A 70 basis points (2019: 68 bps) increase or decrease represents management's assessment of the possible change in interest rates.

-The following table illustrates the effect on operating result after income tax and net assets available for member benefits from possible changes in market risk that were reasonably possible based on the risk the Fund was exposed to at reporting date.
+The following table illustrates the effect on operating results after income tax and net assets available for member benefits from possible changes in market risk that were reasonably possible based on the risk the Fund was exposed to at reporting date.
 Liability for accrued benefits would also change by a similar amount as net assets available for member benefits.